 The proposal will now be submitted to the European Parliament and the Council of the EU for adoption.

-With the creation of the internal market on 1 January 1993, European Union Member States were unable to prevent their national treasures leaving the EU via another Member State.
-To prevent an illegal outflow of cultural goods from one Member State to another or from the Union altogether, two pieces of legislation have since been developed covering
+With the creation of the internal market on 1 January 1993 and the abolition of internal borders, European Union Member States were unable to prevent their national treasures leaving the EU through another Member State.

 Two pieces of legislation were developed to prevent illicit trade in cultural goods.